helixprojectai-code/HELIX-TTD-DBC-SUITCASE-v0.3/README.md

 - **143 cloners** = Real developers taking real action
 - **2.15 clones each** = They're seriously testing it

+**Update from me (Stephen):**

+To the inevitable "how do you make money?" or "what about competition?" questions:

+Apache 2.0 isn't a bug - it's the feature.

+This isn't a product.
+It's infrastructure.
+Standards don't get sold; they get adopted.

+The 143 teams cloning at 5 AM on a Saturday aren't looking for a vendor.
+They're looking for a foundation they can build on without permission.

+Apache 2.0 says: "Take it.
+Use it.
+Ship it.
+In your enterprise.
+In your startup.
+In your research.
+We don't need to own it.
+We need it to exist."

+Want to "compete"?
+Great!
+Fork it, improve it, sell it.
+You're helping establish the standard.
+That's how this works.

+Structural custody is too important to be proprietary.
+Accountable AI can't be a premium feature.

+So yes, it's Apache 2.0.
+And that's exactly why 143 teams are evaluating it this weekend.

+Quack. 🦆🔒

 ### 🌍 HOW THIS SPREAD WITHOUT VIEWS

 **The invisible network effect:**